cortexlabs/cortex/docs/deployments/request-handlers.md

 # Request handlers

 Request handlers are python files that can contain a `pre_inference` function and a `post_inference` function.
 Both functions are optional.
 Request handlers can be provided for `tensorflow` or `onnx` exported models.
-For any other model format (e.g. PyTorch) see [Custom Models](./custom-models.md)

 ## Implementation